BoyoLabs/LabLog/README.md

 Dev log?
 Dev blog?
 Whatever.
 This is where I post a blog of sorts.

 ---

+__*11/25/25*__

+## No *REAL* update, except the *REALEST* one

+So, this past week I have shifted focus onto actually creating.
+I have a few new additions to all of my repositories.
+A new 3d design, and in fact the most complex design I have ever done, a CDL framework and a crappy benchmarking app.
+I have enjoyed doing these things, but I feel unproductive to some degree with so few committs.
+I haven't come up with a better way of doing this dev blog as I don't want this readme to get so long it becomes impractical.
+But I am indeed proud of the amount of work I did this week.

+I did all this all while the new old school runescape skill came out!
+That, for me, is an impressive feat!
+I have been enjoying sailing, but I am currently back to training agility, if that matters to you at all.

+I have a new mouse coming, if that matters.

+Nothing else to report.
+Just excited about the variety and veracity of the work I've done this week.
+Still need to think about what I will do about the devblog.
+Will try not updating every day again.
+Next week.

+Till next time

 __*11/17/25*__

 ## Last DevBlog for a little while?